driftwoodgatherer/driftwoodgatherer.github.io/irish--american-surnames.md

 Kennedy  derives from the Gaelic name
 Ceannéidigh which means "ugly head".
-The surname is predominantly found in inlad County Tipperary where the medieval Kennedy's had a barony.
+The surname is predominantly found in inland County Tipperary where the medieval Kennedy's had a barony.
 President Kennedy's family came from coastal County Wexford.